skyfe79/Awesome/README.md

 - [UIDevice-with-UniqueIdentifier-for-iOS-5](https://github.com/gekitz/UIDevice-with-UniqueIdentifier-for-iOS-5) - Brings back the unique identifier support under iOS 5, it uses the device's mac address in combination with the bundle identifier to generate a new hashed unique identifier.
 - [JSTokenField](https://github.com/jasarien/JSTokenField) - An iOS token field based on the behaviour and functionality provided by Mail.app's email recipient field.
 - [PSGridScroll](https://github.com/epreston/PSGridScroll) - PSGridScroll is a view control that lays out a list of child views into a scrollable grid.
 An iPad example project is included.
-- [FTCoreText](https://github.com/LiveUI/FTCoreText) - An open source Objective-C interface component that makes use of the CoreText framework to render static text content using a highly customisable markup syntax.
 - [PSTreeGraph](https://github.com/epreston/PSTreeGraph) - A tree graph view control for iPad applications.
 This is a port of the sample code from Max OS X to iOS (iPad).
 - [Mobile-Feather-SDK-for-iOS](https://github.com/AviaryInc/Mobile-Feather-SDK-for-iOS) - Aviary's photo editing SDK for iOS.
 Please email api@aviary.com with feedback/issues.
 - [CCControlExtension](https://github.com/yannickl/CCControlExtension) - Collection of classes to make the design of controls easier for Cocos2d-for-iPhone